 - How to prepare micro-entity accounts?

-In this guide, we will take a look at UK companies’ financial statements and consider what we need to think about in respect of accounts for a small company.
+In this guide, we’ll take a look at UK companies’ financial statements and consider what we need to think about in respect of accounts for a small company.

 Limited company annual accounts (UK) -the size of a company

-When we prepare statutory accounts in accordance with the Companies Act 2006 (CA 2006), there are four sizes of companies to consider.
-The type of UK company accounts to prepare will depend on the size of the company.
+When we prepare statutory accounts in accordance with the Companies Act 2006 (CA 2006), there’s four sizes of companies to consider.
+The type of UK company accounts to prepare depends on the size of the company.
 Their four sizes and their respective conditions which companies are required to meet to qualify as one of the company sizes are as follows:

 |Note, a company will qualify as one of the above sizes if it meets at least two of the conditions.

-Therefore, when we consider the small company definition (UK), it will be regarded as `small’ if it meets two of the following conditions:
+Therefore, when we consider the small company definition (UK), it’ll be regarded as `small’ if it meets two of the following conditions:

 - A turnover of £10.2 million or less.